blbadger/blbadger.github.io/language-discreteness.md

 **Mario, the Idea, versus Mario, the Man**

-One mixer block exhibits an input representation of `f Kaiser Guillaumeweit, welcome Mario,, across认` for $d=512$, a representation of `Mario, the Idea, versus Mario, the Man` and likewise for $d_{model}=2048$.
+One mixer block exhibits an input representation of `Mario, the Idea, versus Mario, the Man` for $d_{model}=32$, and larger.
 Training does not remove this accurate input representation, as for a trained model (1 billion tokens on TinyStories) we also find a perfectly accurate input representation.

-Non-self token representation is
+Non-self token representation is similarly impressive: when the output of the first token is masked via `[:, 1:, :]` there is still perfect input representation for $d_{model}=128$ and even for `[:, 3:, :]`!
+This is similar to what was found for vision MLP mixers, which also exhibit much more information sharing between 'tokens' (image patches) for trained models compared to trained vision transformers.

 ### Noise on a Discreet Channel